Building a Nonprofit Professional Development Program That Works

 2. Deputize managers to tie professional development goals directly to progress check-ins

-Manager support can have a big impact on an employee's engagement with development programs — but only 35% of professionals were encouraged to learn by their manager in the past six months.
+Manager support can have a big impact on an employee's engagement with development programs.
+But 50% of L&D professionals say managers lack proper support to spearhead career development, according to the 2025 Workplace Learning Report, and only 15% of employees say their manager helped them build a career development plan in the past six months.

 3. Give your team opportunities to learn anything they want

-Giving employees the opportunity to pursue all of the skills they’re interested in — not just those that apply to their current role — can go a long way toward incentivizing those employees to invest in your career development program.
+Giving employees the opportunity to pursue all of the skills they’re interested in and not just those that apply to their current role can go a long way toward incentivizing those employees to invest in your career development program.

 Marwa invested in LinkedIn Learning and then encouraged her team to “go bananas” by exploring the platform’s extensive suite of on-demand resources and courses.